TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 17
 iex(59)> double = fn a -> add.(a,a) end #function in function
 -#Function<6.99386804/1 in :erl_eval.expr/5>
-iex(60)> double.(4)  #access an anonymnous function
+iex(60)> double.(4)  #access an anonymous function
 8
 ```

-A function can have myltiple bodies, which are separated from the others, by the arguments that are passed to the function.
-The passed atguments must be the same number.
+A function can have multiple bodies, which are separated from the others, by the arguments that are passed to the function.
+The passed arguments must be the same number.

 ###### Example: